All Episodes

 This is what I picked up on.

-He he wasn't really even speaking to blacks.
+He wasn't really even speaking to blacks.

-He was trying to demonstrate to white women that he's actually a nice guy, and he actually wants the best for everybody.
+He was trying to demonstrate to white women that he's actually a nice guy and he actually wants the best for everybody.

-And one of the reasons that I one of the reasons that what Trump said resonated with me is that I've always not dreamed, but I've always imagined if I were a candidate, a Republican conservative candidate running for office, and the effort required reaching out to African Americans.
+And one of the reasons that what Trump said resonated with me is that I've always, not dreamed, but I've always imagined if I were a candidate, a Republican conservative candidate running for office and the effort required reaching out to African-Americans, I've often asked, how would I do it?

 And I have even shared with you how I would do it over the course of the 29 years, 28 years, whatever it is we've been doing this program.